Shanikah-Boyce/BankerBot-AI-Chatbot-with-Amazon-Lex-AWS-Lambda/README.md

 The `WelcomeIntent` sets a friendly tone by greeting users and introducing them to the chatbot, making interactions smooth and engaging.

 ### Checking Balances
-The `CheckBalance` intent gathers key details like the user's account type and date of birth, triggering a Lambda function that generates a randomized balance for demonstration purposes.
-The `FollowupCheckBalance` intent allows users to check their balance again without re-authenticating, making repeated inquiries effortless.

-BankerBot uses input and output context tags to retain information across interactions.
-For instance, the user's date of birth, collected during a CheckBalance query, is stored and reused for follow-up intents, creating a seamless conversation flow.
+The `CheckBalance` intent in BankerBot is designed to gather essential user details, specifically their account type and date of birth.
+This information then activates a Lambda function that provides a random balance for demo purposes.
+For a smoother experience, the `FollowupCheckBalance` intent lets users check their balance again without needing to verify their identity a second time.
+BankerBot keeps track of information across different chats by using input and output context tags.
+For example, once your date of birth is given during a CheckBalance request, BankerBot remembers it and uses it for any related follow-up questions, making the conversation flow easily.

 ### Transferring Funds
 The `TransferFunds` intent guides users through money transfers, collecting the source and target account types along with the transfer amount.
 A confirmation prompt ensures transactions are verified before completion, adding security and peace of mind.